 Blend vs Single Origin

 Another term you will often hear tossed around in the coffee world is single origin.
 This refers to coffee beans that come from a single origin (obviously!) such as a given coffee farm or even a specific area of a given coffee farm.
 The idea behind this is that it gives sharp clarity to the specific flavor profile of a bean with all its strengths and weaknesses.
 It means the brewer can experience the distinctives of different coffee growing areas.
 Single origin is particularly loved by coffee purists and is best enjoyed black as additives will mute the nuanced flavor profile.

 Blended coffees, in contrast, are a mixture or ‘blend’ of different beans that compliment each other.
 The advantage of this is that blends tend to be more well rounded than single origin and far more accessible for the general coffee lover.
 In addition, the blending process can mute the weaknesses of given beans and add a level of flavor and complexity to the final product.
 Blended beans are the more common option and can be used more easily for espresso and other milk based drinks.

 Our Tips For Buying The Best Coffee On Amazon

-As noted above, buying coffee beans online can be a risky endeavor with the very real danger of beans well on their way towards staleness arriving at your doorstep.
+As noted above, buying coffee beans on Amazon can be a risky endeavor with the very real danger of beans well on their way towards staleness arriving at your doorstep.
 With that in mind here are four rules for buying beans online:

-We hope this article has been helpful in highlighting a few of the best coffee on Amazon and helping you to navigate the sometimes confusing world of coffee beans.
+We hope this article has been helpful in highlighting some of the best coffee on Amazon and helping you to navigate the sometimes confusing world of coffee beans.
 We believe that any of the above coffee beans may be a great option in your coffee journey.

 If you have any questions or comments we love to hear from you below!
-Do you buy coffee beans from Amazon?
+What do you think is the best coffee on Amazon?
 What are your favorite brands of coffee?
 How do you like your coffee beans roasted?